Avilir/ocp4_upi_baremetal/README.md

 You run the discover_macs.yml playbook one time, to generate an inventory file with mac addresses defined for all machines.

-Now run the first playbook to get an output inventory file with mac addresses filled in.

 ```
 ansible-playbook -vv -i inventory.yml discover_macs.yaml
 ```